questdb/documentation/clients/date-to-timestamp-conversion.md

 Standard C does not have a native `Date type`, but `struct tm` in `<time.h>` can store both date and time information.

-The QuestDB C client needs the timestamp as an `int64_t` in microseconds, so we will need to convert it.
+The QuestDB C client expects timestamp to be an `int64_t` in microseconds, so we will need to convert it.

 ```c
 #include <stdio.h>